 Camille has 5 red marbles and 8 yellow marbles.
 How many marbles does she have?

-Whole unknown : 5 + 8 = ?
+Whole unknown: 5 + 8 = ?

 Camille has 13 marbles: 5 are red and the others are yellow.
 How many yellow marbles does she have?

-Part unknown : 5 + ? = 13
+Part unknown: 5 + ? = 13

-Source : L’@telier - Ressources pédagogiques en ligne (atelier.on.ca).
+Source: translated from L’@telier - Ressources pédagogiques en ligne (atelier.on.ca).

-Knowledge: Comparing Problem
+Knowledge: Comparing Problems

 In comparing problems, two quantities are compared.
 The third quantity is the difference.